China reports COVID-19 outbreak on border with Myanmar

-BEIJING (AP) — At least nine people have tested positive for COVID-19 in a Chinese city on the border with Myanmar, health officials said Wednesday.
+BEIJING — At least nine people have tested positive for COVID-19 in a Chinese city on the border with Myanmar, health officials said Wednesday.

 Five are Chinese citizens are four are Myanmar nationals, the Yunnan Province Health Commission said in a report posted online.